 How topaz fits into your life:

-Our topaz was ethically sourced from: South Africa, Russia, USA (Colorado) and Brazil
+Our topaz is ethically sourced from: Brazil, South Africa, Sri Lanka and the United States

 The imperial topaz comes in pink (super rare in nature), and pink-orange.
 A lot of pale imperial topaz is heat treated to gain a darker hue.